Lumorti/PFP/README.md

 ### DISCLAIMER

 I don't own or claim to own any of the quotes/names/phrases in the phrases folder, nor any words in the dictionaries.
 I make no money from this and all quotes have the name of their source along with them.
-Searching any of these quotes will bring up millions of uses in online articles and other transformative work.